anttiluode/ClockfieldMeetsGeometricNeuron/README.md

 - Dolbeault `D² = −(1/2Γ)Δ_flat` to discretization error (`1.3×10⁻³`);
 - conformal obstruction: `D²` needs `(1+τβ)²`; running Clockfield uses `1/(1+τβ)`; residual `0` in vacuum, `+0.91`-correlated with `β`;
 - focusing↔bright, defocusing↔whorl (`τ`-sweep);
-- stable pinned whorls: baseline `4/4` at all pinning depths; Dirac `0/4` at all depths and widths.
+- static pinning: baseline holds `4/4` at all depths; Dirac holds `0/4` at all depths and widths;
+- cooling rescue: a Kibble–Zurek quench + return to operating damping leaves `2/4` anchored whorls stable across `~8000` awake steps under the Dirac weight, vs `0` for a no-well control; the maximum-damping "frozen" count (`~12`) is friction-freezing, wells irrelevant there.

 **Honest corrections forced by the builds:**
-- the unification weight is whorl-fertile but **cannot hold** a pinned whorl (this reverses an earlier claim in this program that the physical evidence favored the Dirac weight);
+- the unification weight cannot hold a pinned whorl by **static** pinning (`0/4`), but **can** hold a partial set (`2/4`) via **thermodynamic cooling** — so the §7 "clean kill / physically sterile" verdict was wrong, and this program's *physical* arrow has now reversed twice (toward Dirac, then to a kill, then partially back);
+- Gemini's cooling insight is correct and load-bearing, but its first quantification (`6` whorls "pinned") was friction-freezing; controls (with/without wells, and release to operating damping) put the true pinned yield at `2/4`;
 - Gemini's original Dolbeault falsifier had stacked convention bugs (wrong conformal power, weight-inside-adjoint, missing sign/½) and its raw PASS/FAIL was uninterpretable; the corrected construction is used here;
 - the manuscript's Hopf-spinor "derivation of Dirac" gives spinorial statistics (Wilczek–Zee), not the operator; its `α ≈ 1/136.98` is one-parameter numerology (running backwards), consistent with the lineage's Simpsons post-mortem.